Sponsorship and Support Opportunities

 We welcome gifts of time, advice, mentoring to our students.

-Thanks to those who volunteer, we expand our students' career awareness.
+Thanks to those who volunteer to expand our students' career awareness.

 We thank the many friends, met and unmet, who expressed concern for our university community following the tragic events of April 16, 2007.
 Your support helped and continues to help us.